 Lack of sleep causes an increase in the levels of hunger hormone Ghrelin, so get good 8 hours of shuteye to help your body recover.
 There is nothing more "detoxing" than a good night's sleep to get you back on track

-There is nothing more "detoxing" than a good night's sleep
+There is nothing more "detoxing" than a good night's sleep8.
+Move your body

 No, you do not need to hit the gym with full force, I would suggest you take it easy to start with.
 A 30 minute brisk walk, a good 10- 15 minute workout which involves moving all your muscles, pranayama or a few rounds of surya namaskar is good enough to prepare to build up your exercise regimen.
 Exercise helps relax the body, it reduces the stress hormones like adrenalin and cortisol and increases endorphins the mood elevators.
 So physical activity helps both the mind and body to reboot to a healthier level.